Liwwy83/GA_projects/Project 3/README.md

 - [LearnJapanese](https://www.reddit.com/r/LearnJapanese/new)
 - [korean](https://www.reddit.com/r/korean/new)

+The posts are from 1 Jan 2021 to 2 Feb 2021 GMT.
 After data cleaning, there were 995 and 976 Japanese and Korean posts.

 ## Data Analysis
 ### Posting Patterns